-The Office of Housing & Residence Life is eager to assist you in coordinating an experiential learning opportunity to help students connect classroom curriculum to the world beyond Chapman University.
+Residence Life & First Year Experience is eager to assist you in coordinating an experiential learning opportunity to help students connect classroom curriculum to the world beyond Chapman University.
 Some ideas include:

 - Visit a business, factory, worksite to learn about business practices